rodrigo-fss/python-oam/README.md

 We recognize our testing strategy is quite simple, many times we just look for exceptions in the happy path - we'll be glad to accept some help improving this area.

-You can run them in your own trough
+You can run them in your own through
 ```make test```
 in the root folder.